Ashmit-Anand/Projects/Stopwatch/README.md

 ## Files

-- `Stopwatch.aia` — MIT App Inventor source project
+- `stopwatch.aia` — MIT App Inventor source project
-- `Stopwatch.apk` — Android application
+- `stopwatch.apk` — Android application

 The apk file can be downloaded on an android mobile phone and run.